snowleopardAlexa/chat-react-app/README.md

 ### Description

-The project is a chat react app made with React.js, Sockets, Rest APIs, and Hooks.
+The project is a chat react app made with React.js, Sockets, Rest APIs, Hooks, Axios, and ChatEngine.io.
+The backend is hosted on the chatengine.io.
+In order to build this project I created the account on chatengine.io, I created the project, I copied the project ID and secret key, I created users, and I created the chat to which I added users.
+I used useState React Hook to manage the state of the app.
+The username and password credentials are stored in LocalStorage, this is why it is possible to login with different credentials to the chat (as different users) after refreshing the browser.
+Axios API serves to fetch data from chatengine.io, the request is asynchronous.

 ### Getting Started

 #### Dependencies

-- React Icons: 4.3.1
 - AntDesign Icons
 - Axios
 - React Chat Engine

 #### Installing

-- npm i react-icons
 - npm i @ant-design/icons
 - npm i axios
 - npm i react-chat-engine